-Much has been written about how a good content marketing strategy is an integral part of your hotel’s digital marketing campaign.
-In order to reap the benefits of a good content marketing strategy, you must get a grasp on what really matters to travelers who are looking to stay in your area.
+Much has been written about how a good content marketing strategy is an integral part of your hotel's digital marketing campaign.
+To reap the benefits of a good content marketing strategy, you must get a grasp on what matters to travelers who are looking to stay in your area.
 The purpose of any content on your website is to provide useful and valuable information that is both insightful and entertaining to potential guests.
-Even more importantly, you must deliver content that is consistent with your messaging across your hotel’s website and social media channels.
+Even more importantly, you must deliver content that is consistent with your messaging across your hotel's website and social media channels.
 Remember, an effective content marketing strategy allows you to differentiate yourself from the competition by creating a social interaction between you and the travel shopper.
-Before you can begin writing your hotel’s website, there are steps that hoteliers must follow in order to best attract your target audience and influence them into booking a stay with you.
-A good place to start getting to know what interests your audience is by analyzing Google Analytics and using online reviews as a basis of what former guests’ loved and disliked about your hotel.
+Before you can begin writing your hotel's website, there are steps that hoteliers must follow in order to attract your target audience best and influence them into booking a stay with you.
+An excellent place to start getting to know what interests your audience is by analyzing Google Analytics and using online reviews as a basis of what former guests loved and disliked about your hotel.
 Get to know the demographics of where your audience is coming from and analyze their browsing behavior on your site using Google Analytics.
-Once you’ve identified what attracts your target audience, then you will be able to start developing a content marketing strategy that incorporates these three tips:
+Once you've identified what attracts your target audience, then you will be able to start developing a content marketing strategy that incorporates these three tips.

 Think Quality Over Quantity